filecoin-project/venus-docs/go-filecoin-tutorial/Mining-Filecoin.md

 In the current implementation, the focus is mostly on storage miners, which sell storage capacity in exchange for FIL.

-## Start mining

 After the daemon has finished syncing and validating the chain, a miner can be created straight away.
 Mining blocks on the Filecoin network requires committing storage capacity to the network.
 Blocks are mined and block rewards earned in equal proportion to the amount of storage committed.

+## Start mining

 To create a miner, a sector size and pledge collateral must be included, as well as "gas"; a small fee provided to send the pledge message to the Filecoin blockchain, similar to a postage stamp.

-### An example configuration

 1. Generate the proof parameters for proving/verification